 Mr. Kumar Mangalam Birla (DIN: 00012813) retires from office by rotation and beingeligible offers himself for re-appointment.
-A brief resumes of Mr. Rathi forms part of theNotice of the ensuing AGM.
+A brief resume of Mr. Birla forms part of theNotice of the ensuing AGM.

 Meetings of the Board

 The Board of Directors of your Company met 6 times during the year to deliberate onvarious matters.
 The meetings were held on 24th April 2017 18thJuly 2017 18th October 2017 9th December 2017 18thJanuary 2018 and 19th March 2018.
 Further details on the Board of Directorsare provided in the Corporate Governance Report forming part of this Annual Report.

 Independent Directors' Statement

 Independent Directors on your Company's Board have submitted declarations ofindependence to the effect that they meet the criteria of independence as provided inSection 149(6) of the Act and Regulation 16(1) (b) of the Listing Regulations.

 Formal Annual Evaluation

 The evaluation framework for assessing the performance of Directors of your Companycomprises of contributions at the meetings strategic perspective or inputs regarding thegrowth and performance of your Company among others.
 Pursuant to the provisions of theAct and the Listing Regulations the Directors have carried out the annual performanceevaluation of the Board Independent Directors Non-Executive Directors ExecutiveDirectors Committees and the Chairman of the Board.

 Evaluation as done by the individual Directors is submitted to the Chairperson of theNRC and subsequently to the Board.
-The details of program for familiarisation ofIndependent Directors of your Company areaccessible on your Company's website viz.www.ultratechcement.com
+The details of program for familiarisation ofIndependent Directors of your Company are available on your Company's website viz.www.ultratechcement.com.

 Policy on Appointment and Remuneration of Directors and Key Managerial Personnel andRemuneration Policy

-The NRC has formulated the Remuneration policy of your Company which is attached asAnnexure VII to this Report.
+The NRC has formulated the Remuneration policy of your Company which is attached as AnnexureVII to this report.

 KEY MANAGERIAL PERSONNEL

-In terms of the provisions of Section 203 of the Act Mr. K. K. Maheshwari ManagingDirector; Mr. Atul Daga Whole-time Director & CFO and Mr. S. K.Chatterjee Company Secretary are the Key Managerial Personnel of your Company.
+In terms of the provisions of Section 203 of the Act Mr. K. K. Maheshwari ManagingDirector; Mr. Atul Daga Whole-time Director & Chief Financial Officer and Mr. S. K.Chatterjee Company Secretary are the Key Managerial Personnel of your Company.

 The Audit Committee comprises of Mr. S. B. Mathur Mr. G. M. Dave Mrs. Renuka RamnathMr.
 D. D. Rathi and Mrs. Alka Bharucha.
 The Committee comprises of majority of independentdirectors with Mr. Mathur being the Chairman.
 Mr. K. K. Maheshwari Managing Director andMr.
 Atul Daga Whole-time Director & CFO are the permanent invitees.

-Your Company has in place a vigil mechanism for Directors and employees to reportinstances and concerns about unethical behaviour actual or suspected fraud or violationof your Company's Code of Conduct.
-Adequate safeguards are provided against victimisationto those who avail the mechanism and direct access to the Chairman of the AuditCommittee in exceptional cases is provided to them.
+Your Company has in place a vigil mechanism for directors and employees to reportinstances and concerns about unethical behaviour actual or suspected fraud or violationof your Company's Code of Conduct.
+Adequate safeguards are provided against victimisationof those who avail of the mechanism and direct access to the Chairman of the AuditCommittee in exceptional cases is provided to them.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-The Competition Commission of India ("CCI") vide its order dated 31st August 2016 imposed a penalty on elevencompanies including your Company.
-The CCI orderis pursuant to the directions issued bythe Competition Appellate Tribunal (COMPAT) by its Order dated 11th December2015 setting aside the original CCI order dated 20th June 2012 and remittingthe matter to CCI for fresh adjudication of the issue and passing a fresh order.
+The CCI by its order dated 31st August 2016 imposed a penalty on elevencompanies including your Company.
+The CCI order is pursuant to the directions issued bythe Competition Appellate Tribunal (COMPAT) by its Order dated 11th December2015 setting aside the original CCI order dated 20th June 2012 and remittingthe matter to CCI for fresh adjudication of the issue and passing a fresh order.
 YourCompany filed an appeal against the CCI Order before COMPAT.
 COMPAT has granted stay onthe CCI order on condition that your Company deposit 10% of the penalty amounting to `117.56 crores which has since been deposited.

-In a separate matter the CCI vide its order dated 19th January 2017 hasimposed a penalty of ` 68.30 crores on your Company pursuant to a reference filed by theGovernment of Haryana.
+In a separate matter the CCI by its order dated 19th January 2017 hasimposed a penalty of ` 68.30 crores on your Company pursuant to a reference filed by theGovernment of Haryana.
 Your Company has filed an appeal against the said CCI order beforeCOMPAT.
 COMPAT has granted stay on the said CCI order.

 & Co.
 LLP Chartered Accountants Mumbai (Registration No: 101248W/W-100022) andM/s.
 Khimji Kunverji & Co.
 Chartered Accountants Mumbai (Registration No: 105146W)hadbeenappointedasJointStatutoryAuditorsofyourCompany for a term of five years until theconclusion of the 20th and 21st AGM respectively.
-In terms of theprovisions of the Act your ratification to their appointment as Joint Statutory Auditorsof your Company is being sought at the ensuing AGM and forms part of the Notice convening the saidmeeting.
+In terms of theprovisions of the Act your ratification to their appointment as Joint Statutory Auditorsof your Company is being sought at the ensuing AGM and forms part of the Notice conveningthe AGM.
 The Joint Statutory Auditors have confirmed that they are not disqualified to actas Auditors and are eligible to hold office as Auditors of your Company.

 In terms of the provisions of Section 148 of the Act read with the Companies (CostRecords and Audit) Amendment Rules 2014 the Board of Directors of your Company have onthe recommendation of the Audit Committee appointed M/s.
 D. C. Dave & Co.
 CostAccountants Mumbai and M/s.
 N. D. Birla & Co.
-Cost Accountants Ahmedabad toconduct the cost audit of your Company for the financial year ending 31stMarch 2018 at a remuneration as mentioned in the Notice convening the AGM.
+Cost Accountants Ahmedabad toconduct the cost audit of your Company for the financial year ending 31stMarch 2019 at a remuneration as mentioned in the Notice convening the AGM.

 In terms of the provisions of Section 204 of the Act read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board hasappointed M/s.
-BNP & Associates Company Secretaries Mumbai as Secretarial Auditorfor conducting the Secretarial Audit of your Company for the financial year ended 31stMarch 2017.
+BNP & Associates Company Secretaries Mumbai as Secretarial Auditorsfor conducting Secretarial Audit of your Company for the financial year ended 31stMarch 2018.
 The report of the Secretarial Auditor is attached as Annexure VIII.The

 EXTRACT OF ANNUAL RETURN

-In terms of the provisions of Section 92 (3) of the Act read with the Companies(Management and Administration) Rules 2014 an extract of the Annual Return of yourCompany for the financial year ended 31st March 2017 is given in AnnexureIX to this Report.
+In terms of the provisions of Section 92 (3) of the Act read with the Companies(Management and Administration) Rules 2014 an extract of the Annual Return of yourCompany for the financial year ended 31st March 2018 is given in AnnexureIX to this Report.